Last Updated on

 Group tours are fantastic places to make friends and meet other travelers.
 Also, if you have a great English – speaking guide will enhance your awareness of the culture, giving you more insight about locals.
 While taking tours won’t always guarantee you’ll meet companions to do things with, it is a place where you can converse with others and share a bonding experience.

 Tip: Participate in a retreat, where you could meet more travel friends.
 Although there are many travelers in India, traveling it alone for three months occasionally brought bouts of loneliness.
-But what helped it were long-term activities such as stay at an ashram or take a yoga teacher’s certification program, where I got to get to make friends over a longer course of time.
+But what helped it were long-term activities such as study yoga at an ashram or take a yoga teacher’s program (I got to live in Dharamsala for a month and make friends over a longer course of time).

-Disclaimer: One should always be safe and cautious about who they make friends or trust.
+One should always be safe and cautious about who they make friends or trust.
+Read or watch my solo travel safety tips.
 While I use most of these tips I’m sharing, I never divulge important information or let my guard down completely.
 I also use my independence to detach from people or situations, when they don’t feel right.